Pictures may be inserted into the background of a map view as picture adornments. This is done in one of two ways:

 - Drag-and-drop from Finder.
 Note: a previous requirement to Cmd+drag is no longer necessary.
 If dragging from the Desktop, ensure the image is selected before starting the drag otherwise the image may not be imported.

-Like text adornments, picture adornments don't show up in any other views, and don't affect the hierarchy or the links of any notes.
+Like text adornments, picture adornments do not show up in any other views, and do not affect the hierarchy or the links of any notes.
 Locked picture adornments are ignored from drag-selections of notes.

-The image format must be a bitmap image (GIF/PNG/JPG/JPEG/BMP) and not vector-based (i.e. not CAD, AI or EPS).
+The image format must be a bitmap image (PNG/JPG/JPEG/GIF/BMP) and not vector-based (i.e. not CAD, AI or EPS).

-Just as normal adornments aren't exported in HTML Export, neither are picture adornments.
+Just as normal adornments are not exported in HTML Export, neither are picture adornments.

 Resizing picture adornment in aspect ratio.
 There is no mechanism for this, but if making regular use of picture adornments, stamps can help along with a couple of user attributes.
 This workaround works on storing the original pixel width and height in Number type attributes - suggested names are

 $ImgHeight.The original pixel count can be obtained by opening the image in Preview and using the Inspector window to check width and height.
 Add 3 stamps:

 $Height = $Width*($ImgHeight/$ImgWidth);

 Name: "Resize by Height".
 Code: